-MILO Super 8s is a fun-filled version of cricket for lower and middle secondary school children that maximises the involvement of all participants in a 16-over game (eight overs per team) that requires just 45 to 50 minutes from start to finish.
+MILO T20 Blast School Cup (formerly Super 8s) is a fun-filled version of cricket for lower and middle secondary school children that maximises the involvement of all participants in a 16-over game (eight overs per team), requiring just 45 to 50 minutes from start to finish.

 - Free to all schools

 - Played by boys and girls

 - Teacher friendly with easy to understand rules

 Carnival days include three round robin matches and a final and are generally conducted between 9.30am to 2.30pm at local venues around Victoria.

 Schools that enter the MILO T20 Blast School Cup Secondary competition can choose to have a free clinic from a Cricket Victoria qualified coach prior to the competition.
 The clinic is aimed to teach the rules of the game, ground layout, strategies and tips.

 Cricket Victoria has been conducting this state-wide competition since 1998.

 In 2015, over 250 secondary schools participated with 536 boys' and 361 girls' teams entered in the Victorian MILO T20 Blast School Cup Secondary competition.
 The MILO T20 Blast School Cup Secondary competition has three levels: a Year 7, Year 8 and a Year 9/10 section with all sections having a girls' and boys' division.